jarokaz/triton-on-gke-sandbox/README.md

   mesh.googleapis.com
 ```

+### Provision infrastructure

+Provisioning of the infrastructure has been automated with Terraform.
+The Terraform configuration performs the following tasks:

+- Creates a network and a subnet for a GKE cluster
+- Creates a zonal GKE cluster with two node pools: a CPU node pool and a GPU node pool
+- Enables Workload Identity and creates a configures a service account to be used by NVIDIA Triton Inference Server
-## Enable the Anthos Service Mesh fleet feature
+- Registers the cluster with the Anthos fleet and configures Anthos Service Mesh
+- Enables managed data collection for the cluster to integrate with Managed Service for Prometheus
+- Creates a GCS bucket for NVIDIA Triton Inference Server model repository

-The Terraform configuration that provisions a GKE cluster and auxiliary components assumes that the Anthos Service Mesh fleet feature has been enabled.
+The Terraform configuration assumes that the Anthos Service Mesh fleet feature has been enabled.

 ```
 gcloud container fleet mesh enable --project $PROJECT_ID

 ```

-## Clone the repo
+Clone the github repo.

 ```
 git clone https://github.com/jarokaz/triton-on-gke-sandbox
 ```

-## Provision infrastructure

-Use Terraform to provision the infrastructure described in the overview section.

-Update the environment variables to reflect your environment resource names.
+The Terraform configuration supports a number of configurable inputs.
+Refer to the `/env-setup/variables.tf` for the full list and the default settings.
+You need to set a small set of the required parameters.
+Set the below environment variables to reflect your environment.

+- `PROJECT_ID` - your project ID
+- `REGION` - the region for a GKE cluster network
+- `ZONE` - the zone for your GKE cluster
+- `NETWORK_NAME` - the name for the network
+- `SUBNET_NAME` - the name for the subnet
+- `GCS_BUCKET_NAME` - the name of the model repository GCS bucket
+- `GKE_CLUSTER_NAME` - the name of your cluster
+- `TRITON_SA_NAME` - the name for the service account that will be used as the Triton's workload identity
+- `TRITON_NAMESAPCE` - the name of a namespace where the solution's components are deployed

 ```
 export PROJECT_ID=jk-mlops-dev